guardian/typescript-school/5-classes/slides.md

 ## Member Visibility

 Member visibility controls where we can see each member (fields and methods) from.
-There are 3 options:
+There are 4 modifiers:

-- `redadonly` fields.
+- `readonly` fields.
 We cannot normally write to `readonly` fields
 - `public`.
 This is the default.
 We can see `public` members from anywhere
 - `protected`.
 We can see `protected` members from subclasses
 - `private`.
 We can only see `private` members from inside the declaring class

+You can use `readonly` alongside `public`, `protected` and `private`.

 ---